ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Configuration-coap.md

 These are the security settings for the CoAP binding.

+!!! warnig "Attention"
+	Security for the CoAP binding is currently not implemented.
+The settings are reserved for future use.

 | Setting           | Description                                                                                                                                                    | Default      |
 |:------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------|
 | useTLS            | Enable TLS for CoAP communications.                                                                                                                            | False        |